How to Make Money as a Kid

 - Recycle cans.
 Many states offer a refund on cans and bottles, so it’s an easy way for kids to earn income.
 If your state doesn’t do bottle returns, you can still take your cans, bottles, and scrap metal and turn it in.
 The payout is per the pound, so while it might take a while to earn a lot, it is an easy way to make some money for younger kids.
 Plus, you’re teaching them about recycling, so it’s a win-win!

-It’s a bit easier to make money as an older kid.
+While there aren’t a lot of ways to make money as a teenager without a job (sorry, guys!), it’s definitely easier to make money as an older kid.
 They’re more independent and can generally drive themselves, which drops a lot of parental involvement.

 These are the best ways to make money as an older kid, even with school and extracurricular activities.